Boistfort, Washington

 Boistfort (/'boistfo:rt/) is an unincorporated community in the northwest United States, in Lewis County, Washington, about 20 mi southwest of Chehalis.

-The original one-room school in Boistfort was established in 1853 and was the first school district in Lewis County and the Territory of Washington.
+Boistfort established, in 1853, the first public school and school district in Lewis County and the Territory of Washington.
+The community was originally chosen for the site of the University of Washington.

+Etymology

+The Boistfort valley grasslands were originally known under the name, Talaln, by the indigenous Cowlitz people and became known as Baw Faw Prairie by pioneer settlers.
+The community intentionally adopted the French name Boisfort, which was pronounced as "Baw Faw", and was fitting for the area as the word has been translated as "heart of the forest", "strong wood or heavy forest" or "small valley surrounded by green hills".
+The spelling was officially changed to Boistfort.
+The Boistfort name has no connection to the pioneer Borst family or Fort Borst.

 History

+The first non-indigenous settlers to the Boistfort prairie was the family of Charles and Elizabeth White who migrated from Peoria, Illinois beginning in April 1851.
+Traveling northwards from Portland, Oregon, the Whites came upon the valley in the spring of 1852, staking a land claim.
+Relatives of the family followed that year and into 1853, growing the community further during the time with other settlers staking additional claims, creating farm land and building homes.
+The people of Boistfort built a road into Claquato in 1854, opening up the new town to regional commerce.

 A post office in the area was established in 1857.
-Originally named Baw Faw Prairie, it would be changed to Boisfort, then to an official spelling Boistfort, meaning "strong wood or heavy forest" or "small valley surrounded by green hills".
-The community took its name from nearby Boistfort Prairie (Valley).

 In 1900 Boistfort had a store, a barber, church, a blacksmith shop, and a meeting hall.
-Boistfort High School was built in 1912 and closed in 1976.
+Boistfort High School was built in 1918 and officially closed in 1978.

 Boistfort was home to hop fields owned by Herman Klaber, who had a small mansion now known as the Boistfort Mansion.
 He died on the Titanic in 1912 and his hop yards shut down soon afterwards.

 Notable test pilot Scott Crossfield (1921–2006) moved to the area in his teens and graduated from Boistfort High School in 1939.
 He was the first to travel at twice the speed of sound (1953), and piloted the first flights of the North American X-15 (1959).

+Geography

+Boistfort is located in a prairie valley marked at its eastern edge by the Chehalis River and on the west by Mill Creek.
+The prairie, when the town was begun, measured approximately 1 mi wide and 1.5 mi north-to-south.
+At the time of settlement, the lands were mostly prairie and lacked any forest cover.

+The communities of Curtis and Klaber lie to the immediate north, and the community of Wildwood lies approximately 6 mi to the south.